saveourtool/save-cli/README.md

 # excluded tests in the suite (optional).
 Here you can provide names of excluded tests, separated by comma.
 By the default no tests are excluded.
 # to exclude tests use relative path to the root of test project (to the root directory of `save.toml`)
 excludedTests = ["warn/chapter1/GarbageTest.kt", "warn/otherDir/NewTest.kt"], e.t.c

+# command execution time for one test (milliseconds)
+timeOutMillis = 10000
 ```

 ## Executing specific tests